 Eta Sigma Gamma, a national honorary organization for students in the health sciences, has a chapter at Indiana State.
 In addition, all programs in the department sponsor active student groups that have close ties to professional organizations in the field.

-In addition, graduates of the Public Health Program (all four concentrations) are prepared to pursue graduate education in a variety of related fields.
+In addition, graduates of the Public Health Program are prepared to pursue graduate education in a variety of related fields.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Applied Health Sciences offers a variety of scholarships and awards.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.